hcientist/OnlinePythonTutor/v3/docs/user-FAQ.md

 they are simply displaying what Python is doing step-by-step as those programs execute.
 Please email if you have suggestions for more aesthetically-pleasing yet accurate OOP visualizations.

+#### Can Online Python Tutor visualize programs that accept user input via, say, raw_input()?

+No, sorry it can't currently do that; and chances are, it won't ever be able to unless I significantly rewrite the backend.

 #### Did you know that stepping through code with generators looks weird when "display frames of exited functions" is selected?